Combating Hate and Building Trust in Reporting of Migration

 We declare our support for the Ethical Journalism Network’s Turning the Page of Hate campaign and guidelines on migration coverage, and call on all journalists and media leaders to practice ethical, tolerant and inclusive journalism and to promote editorial action that will enable journalists to pursue insightful coverage of migration with the independence, humanity, impartiality and accuracy that the ethics of journalism demand.

-Having considered problems facing journalists and media in East Africa and the Great Lakes we further urge all media professional groups – press owners, editors, journalists, broadcasters and online media – to work together in support of this campaign, and we call for an action plan covering the following recommendations:
+Having considered the problems facing journalists and media in East Africa and the Great Lakes we further urge all media professional groups – press owners, editors, journalists, broadcasters and online media – to work together in support of this campaign, and we call for an action plan covering the following recommendations:

-African journalists need to be empowered to have confidence to cover the story rather than rely on stories picked from foreign news organisations and news agencies, specifically:
+African journalists need to be empowered to have the confidence to cover the story rather than rely on stories picked from foreign news organisations and news agencies, specifically:

 - EJN’s training modules on reporting migration, hate speech and media ethics to be shared and used by media organisations and journalism training institutions schools colleges.